CordlessCoder/avon/tutorial/FEATURES.md

 ```

 ### 3. Template Indentation for Readability
-Use indentation in templates — Avon's dedent removes it:
+Use indentation in templates — Avon's dedent removes it based on the first line's indentation:

 ```avon
 @/config.yml {"